Isrealade/terraform-aws-s3-bucket/README.md

 * Ensure your bucket names are **globally unique**.
 * If using `website.enabled = true`, remember that **content upload** is not handled by this module.
 Use `aws s3 sync` or a CI/CD pipeline for uploads.
+* When `website.enabled = true` and ACL is `public-read`, the module will attach a default policy that allows `s3:GetObject` on all objects in the bucket unless you provide a custom `bucket_policy`.
 * Object lock requires enabling `object_lock_enabled` **at bucket creation**; it cannot be changed later.